sagemath/trac_to_gh/Issue 3384.md

 # Issue 3384: Issues a warning for all unsupported / poorly supported operating systems.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3384

 Original creator: drkirkby